Joey Feek: Life and musical career

 Joey Marie Feek was born Joey Marie Martin on September 9, 1975, in Alexandria, Indiana, to Jack and June Martin.
-She was the fourth of five children: three sisters (Jody, Julie, Jessie) and one younger brother, Justin, who in 1994 died in a car accident very close to the Martin family farm.
+She was the fourth of five children: three sisters (Jody, Julie, Jessie) and one younger brother, Justin, who in 1994 died in a car accident.
 Her father, who played guitar, encouraged her to start singing and performing at an early age.
 She moved to Nashville, Tennessee in 1998 to pursue a career as an assistant at a horse vet clinic, and established connections with LeAnn Rimes' father Wilbur, and Kix Brooks of Brooks & Dunn.
 At a songwriter night, she met songwriter Rory Lee Feek, whom she married in June 2002.
 She sang backing vocals on Blaine Larsen's 2004 album Off to Join the World, which her husband co-produced.
 Joey was signed to Sony Nashville and recorded an unreleased solo album in 2005 titled Strong Enough to Cry, but due to change in management and restructuring at Sony, the planned major label release for her album was shelved.
 The album, retitled If Not For You, was eventually released by Farmhouse Recordings on April 7, 2017.

 In 2008, a friend suggested that Joey and Rory try out for Can You Duet, a talent show airing on CMT with the purpose of finding the next great country duo.
 They made an audition tape and came up with the name "Joey + Rory," and finished in third place on Can You Duet.
 The duo were signed to Sugar Hill/Vanguard Records, who released their first three studio albums.
 The duo released eight albums overall and charted a Top 30 Hot Country Songs hit with "Cheater, Cheater".

-Expecting a baby in early 2014 the couple decided to spend the year at home.
-On February 17, 2014, Indiana was born at home with midwives, surrounded by her sisters and Rory.
-The baby was born with Down syndrome.
+Expecting a baby in early 2014, the couple decided to spend the year at home.
+Their daughter was born in 2014, and has Down syndrome.

 A few months later in May 2014, Joey was diagnosed with cervical cancer.
-After surgery and treatment, she was declared cancer free and did not receive any radiation or chemotherapy as her surgeons declared the surgery to be a success with the cancer removed with clean margins.
+After surgery and treatment, she was declared cancer free and did not receive any radiation or chemotherapy.